miafranc/porter/README.md

 longer matching suffix "eed", that will be used.
-First, we search for the matching rule based only on the suffix; if there is such a rule, we check for its condition if that is satisfied: if yes, we apply the transformation, otherwise we skip to next rule set, that is no other rules from the current set will be checked further.</p>
+First, we search for the matching rule based only on the suffix; if there is such a rule, we check for its condition if that is satisfied: if yes, we apply the transformation, otherwise we skip to next rule set, that is no other rules from the current set will be checked further.

 In order to implement the rule sets we use start conditions (there will be a lot of them in the source file, if you take a look).
 There are two special start conditions: `STEP0` and